ulabox/money/README.md

 assert($fifteenEUR->equals(Money::EUR('15.00')));

 ```
+## Dynamic scale

+Since version 2.x, the scale of the underlying BCMath operations can be changed to suit your needs.

+By default the scale of the Money class is 4.
+You can modify the scale when you create the Money object or when you multiply and divide.
+The scale is also changed when you round a number.
+For addition and subtraction operations, the scale used is the biggest between the 2 operands.

 ## Integration with Doctrine 2.5

 Starting from version 2.5 Doctrine supports working with Value Objects in what they call [Embeddables][5].
 Bear in mind that this Money object has also a Currency VO inside, this is an embeddable inside an embeddable.
 Doctrine should work just fine with nested embeddables.